videor/AutoPilotConditionalAccess/conditional-access-api-samples/04-monitor/readme.md

 # Tutorial: Alert on Conditional Access Policy changes

-Intent: As an IT admin, I want to be able to easily setup alerts on conditional access policy changes.
+Intent: As an IT admin, I want to be able to easily setup alerts on Conditional Access policy changes.

-You can use the conditional access APIs to manage alerts on policy changes.
+You can use the Conditional Access APIs to manage alerts on policy changes.
 For example, you can:

-As a IT admin, add, update or delete a conditional access policy using conditional APIs or UI and be able to set up alerts that fire when CA policies are changed.
+As a IT admin, add, update or delete a Conditional Access policy using conditional APIs or UI and be able to set up alerts that fire when CA policies are changed.

    ![Monitor](./media/configure4.png)

 This automation can be very useful for:

-- Organizations that manages large numbers of conditional access policies.
+- Organizations that manages large numbers of Conditional Access policies.
 - Identity partners that manages policies for customers.

 This tutorial shows how to build a [logic app](https://docs.microsoft.com/azure/logic-apps/) that automates policy alerts.
 Specifically, this logic app monitors the audit logs for policy changes and triggers alert on Teams channel.